The Wool Ceiling

 Originally published in MacGuffin Magazine Nº 9 The Rug, 2020

 Kitty van der Mijll Dekker

 MacGuffin magazine is a biannual publication meticulously curated by Kirsten Algera and Ernst van der Hoeven, and beautifully realized by Sandra Kassenaar.
 Each issue dwells on a single often familiar but disregarded object, like a window or the desk, and explores it with sustained curiosity, rigour and a sense of humour.
 This issue was devoted to the rug, and when Kirsten and Ernst asked me to contemplate the rug as a designed object historically entangled with sexism, I decided to focus on the work of Kitty van der Mijll Dekker.
-Some of her archival materials, including documents from her Bauhaus days, and correspondence relating to her weaving business in Nunspeet, are stored in the Netherlands Institute for Art History archives, where I spent a very happy day poring over her sketches, weaving notations, and photographs and, with the help of the Google Translate app on my phone, reading the letters that passed back and forth between her and the Royal household, museum directors and industrialists and that demonstrated that not only was she an intuitive craftsperson, but also a technically innovative weaver and formidable businesswoman.
+Some of her archival materials, including documents from her Bauhaus days, and correspondence relating to her weaving business in Nunspeet, are stored in the Netherlands Institute for Art History archives.
+I spent a very happy day here poring over her sketches, weaving notations, and photographs and, with the help of the Google Translate app on my phone, reading the letters that passed back and forth between her and the Royal household, museum directors and industrialists.
+Such documents demonstrate not only that Kitty van der Mijll Dekker was an intuitive craftsperson, but she was also a technically innovative weaver and formidable businesswoman.